raminfp/raminfp/README.md

-# Hi there, I'm Ramin Farajpour Cami 👋
+# Hi,

 **Backend Engineer | Security Researcher | Fuzzing Enthusiast**

 Iranian software engineer passionate about making open-source software more secure and reliable through fuzzing, vulnerability research, and code contributions.

-Good at breaking things to make them stronger — finding crashes, memory bugs, and security flaws in widely-used software, then writing the patches to fix them.
+Good at breaking things to make them stronger, finding crashes, memory bugs, and security flaws in widely-used software, then writing the patches to fix them.

-Python, Rust, Go, and C are my daily tools.
+`Python`, `Rust`, `Go`, and `C`are my daily tools.
 Come for the bugs, stay for the fixes.

 ---